ALM Octane's quality risk analytics aims to help you identify areas in your product with high quality risk, and reduce the risk in those areas.

 The main criteria for recommending tests are based on the quality score of the area the test covers, the test's failure ratio, and the time of its last run.

-Whether ALM Octane will recommend a test depends on the following indicators:
+Whether ALM Octane recommends a test depends on the following indicators:

-ALM Octane will not recommend a test if:
+ALM Octane does not recommend a test if:

 For details on risk-based testing insights, see Quality risk insights.